Australia–United Kingdom relations: Diplomacy

-Australia House, home of the High Commission of Australia, London.

-The British High Commission in Canberra.

 The Australia - UK Ministerial (AUKMIN) press conference in Sydney, February 2015.

 Trade

 Following the United Kingdom's withdrawal from the European Union, Australia and the UK opened negotiations on signing a bilateral free trade agreement.
 The Australia-United Kingdom Free Trade Agreement was signed on 17 December 2021.
 It was the first free trade agreement signed completely anew since Brexit.
 The agreement was ratified by the UK on the 24 March 2023.
 Prior to the King's Coronation, the Prime Ministers of Australia and the United Kingdom agreed that the FTA would enter force on 31 May 2023.

 In July 2023, the United Kingdom signed an agreement to accede to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership.
 It is a Pacific Rim-focused trade bloc, which Australia was a founding member of in 2018.